kunalparmar/kit-deploymentizer/README.md

 This will be required at system startup and executed _asynchronously_ for every Resource listed in the cluster definition.

+Any values returned from the Plugin are merged into the configuration before the template is rendered.

 #### Support for Secrets